ray-project/ray/doc/source/raysgd/v2/migration-guide.rst

 This guide will help you easily migrate existing code from Ray SGD v1 to Ray SGD v2.
 If you are new to Ray SGD as a whole, you should get started with :ref:`Ray SGD v2 directly <sgd-v2-docs>`.

-For a full list of features that Ray SGD v2 provides, please check out the :ref:`user guide<sgd-user-guide>`
+For a full list of features that Ray SGD v2 provides, please check out the :ref:`user guide<sgd-user-guide>`.

 If there are any issues or anything missing with this guide or any feedback on Ray SGD v2 overall, please file a `Github issue on the Ray repo  <https://github.com/ray-project/ray/issues>`_!